-- (a) requiring the person in default to comply with the direction within a time specified in the order; or - (b) if the direction related to anything to be done in the management or administration of a sectoral provider, requiring the sectoral provider or any of its officers to do it. - (2) An order of the court under subsection (1) may provide for all of the costs of, or incidental to, the application for the order to be borne by the person in default or any officer of an undertaking who is responsible for the default. - 79.
-(1) This section applies where the Office - but has not completed its investigation into the matter.
+- 78. (1) Where a person fails, without reasonable excuse, to comply with a direction under section 76 or 77, the Office may apply to the court for an order - - (a) requiring the person in default to comply with the direction within a time specified in the order; or - (b) if the direction related to anything to be done in the management or administration of a sectoral provider, requiring the sectoral provider or any of its officers to do it. - (2) An order of the court under subsection (1) may provide for all of the costs of, or incidental to, the application for the order to be borne by the person in default or any officer of an undertaking who is responsible for the default.